Skip to content

 AI Processing

-Paperless NGX Dedupe can use large language models to classify your documents and suggest metadata -- correspondent, document type, and tags -- with per-field confidence scores.
+Paperless NGX Dedupe can use large language models to classify your documents and suggest metadata -- title, correspondent, document type, tags, and existing Paperless custom fields -- with per-field confidence scores.
 Results are stored for review before anything is changed in Paperless-NGX.

 Setup